AI Trail Analysis

 - Practice Leave No Trace

-Due to the trail's length, elevation, and remote sections, reliable cell service is not guaranteed.
-Hikers should be self-sufficient and prepared for emergencies.
+Due to the length and difficulty, hikers should practice self-reliance and be prepared for emergencies.
 Always tell someone your itinerary and expected return time.
-Be aware of your surroundings and potential wildlife encounters.
+Be mindful of dehydration and exposure, and know how to use your navigation tools.

 Regulations⌄